bio-tools/biotoolsDocs/api_attribute_model_dev.rst

    - guidelines for the `bio.tools <https://bio.tools>`_ API
    - or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/>`_

-.. note:: This is the API documentation for upcoming features, coming soon to https://bio.tools.
+.. note:: This is the API documentation for upcoming features in support of `biotoolsScheme v3.0.0 <https://github.com/bio-tools/biotoolsSchema>`_ , coming soon to https://bio.tools.

 This page documents the structure of a XML / JSON file that describes a tool for submission to https://bio.tools.

 Payload formats
 ===============
 To submit a tool via our bio.tools API you’ll need to POST a tool description to the `tool endpoint <http://biotools.readthedocs.io/en/latest/api_reference.html#register-a-resource>`_.
-The API supports XML, JSON and YAML format uploads comatible with biotoolsSchema (https://github.com/bio-tools/biotoolsschema).
+The API supports XML, JSON and YAML format uploads comatible with `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_.

 XML